 The Role of Sustainable Package Design

-Green sustainable packaging all starts with the package design, ideally one that uses only the minimum amount of resources necessary.
-It should also use renewable resources when appropriate.
+Green sustainable packaging all starts with environmentally friendly packaging design.
+Eco friendly packaging uses only the minimum amount of resources necessary, and always uses either renewable or recycled materials when appropriate.

-But packaging design is more than using the right materials -- it should also consider a package's end-of-life use.
-What will happen once the candy has been eaten or the shampoo has been all used up?
-Is the packaging easily recyclable or biodegradable?
+But packaging design is more than using the right materials -- it should also consider a package's environmental impact.
+What happens once the candy has been eaten or the shampoo has been all used up?
+Are the raw materials of the package easily recyclable or biodegradable?

 - Printing inks